Reducing Your Art Business Operating Costs

 - Marketing or digital subscriptions and applications

-Since some of the subscriptions are paid annually, I took the total amount due and divided by 12 to determine how much I essential pay monthly.
-For example, I may pay $85 a year to be a member of an arts organization, I essentially pay approximately $7 a month to be a member.
+Since some of my subscriptions are paid annually, I took the total amount due and divided it by 12 to determine how much I essentially pay monthly.
+For example, I may pay $85 a year to be a member of an arts organization, I pay approximately $7 a month to be a member.

 When I went through this, I had 4 different marketing-based subscriptions on my list which included a membership to Mail Chimp, an additional service for newsletter conversions, access to licensed digital imagery for social content posting, and a digital app to help boost my SEO.
-After prioritizing my list of expenses, I determined I could and needed to remove two of these expenses that I thought I needed.
+After prioritizing my list of expenses, I determined I could (and needed) to remove three of these expenses that I thought I needed.